PGG Wrightson sees steady earnings, despite Covid-19

 The company is ultimately owned and controlled by Beijing Capital Agribusiness and Foods Group (BCAG).

-PGG Wrightson shares last traded at $2.99, having rallied by 26 per cent over the last 12 months.
+PGG Wrightson shares last traded at $2.99, having rallied by 26 per cent over the past 12 months.